rudolphventer/GreenTea/README.md

 - Multiple instances

-- Fix problem where if a file is deleted while you are working on it, the window will not close
+- Fix bug where the window will not close if the file you are working on is deleted.

 ## Enhancements/Improvements